Festus Keyamo

-Early life
+Early life and education

-He was born on January 21, 1970, at Ughelli, a town in Delta State southern Nigeria but his father hails from Effurun, a city in Delta.
+He was born on 21 January 1970, at Ughelli, a town in Delta State, Southern Nigeria but his father hails from Effurun, a city in Delta.

 Keyamo had his primary education at Model Primary School and secondary education at Government College, Ughelli, where he obtained the West African School Certificate in 1986.
 He later proceeded to Ambrose Alli University at Ekpoma, in Edo State southern Nigeria where he received a Bachelor of Law degree in 1992 and was called to the Nigerian Bar in December 1993.

 Legal career

 He began his legal career in 1993 at Gani Fawehinmi's Chambers in Lagos State, southwestern Nigeria.

 After he spent two years at Gani Fawehinmi's chambers, he left to establish Festus Keyamo Chambers.